music-practice-tools/youtube-current-time/README.md

 ## Notes

 You'll need a modern browser.
-The latest Firefox, Chrome, Edge (and Edge Cromium) and Safari are all OK.
+The latest Firefox, Chrome, Edge, Edge Chromium and Safari (MacOS and iPad) are all OK.

 You also need a browser that supports bookmarks so that would appear to limit it's use to desktop browsers and not mobile browsers.